-Configure Windows Azure Integration with Microsoft Dynamics CRM
+Configure Microsoft Azure integration with Microsoft Dynamics CRM

-Microsoft Dynamics CRM 2011 is capable of posting the message request data for the current core operation to the Windows Azure cloud.
-To enable this capability in Microsoft Dynamics CRM 2011, you must perform the tasks detailed in this topic.
+Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online are capable of posting the message request data for the current core operation to the Microsoft Azure cloud.
+To enable this capability in Microsoft Dynamics CRM, perform the tasks detailed in this topic.

 Obtain a Public Certificate from Microsoft Dynamics CRM Online or from an issuing authority.

 These tasks are expanded upon in this topic.
-After configuring Microsoft Dynamics CRM and Windows Azure integration, you will need to perform these additional tasks.
+After configuring Microsoft Dynamics CRM and Microsoft Azure integration, you will need to perform these additional tasks.

-Write and register a listener application with a Windows Azure Service Bus solution endpoint.
-For more information, see the Windows Azure Service Bus documentation.
+Write and register a listener application with a Microsoft Azure Service Bus solution endpoint.
+For more information, see the Microsoft Azure Service Bus documentation.